Prefabricated Panelized Home Kit with Bonus Room and Garage Prefab

 Types of prefabricated panelized home kits

-There are several types of prefabricated panelized home kits available, each with its own advantages and disadvantages.
+There are several types of prefabricated panelized home kits available, each with its advantages and disadvantages.
 Some common types of prefabricated panelized home kits include:

 • Timber frame kits: These kits use wood as the main structural material and are often more affordable than other types of kits.
 They are also relatively easy to customize and can be made to fit any design or size requirements.